lichess-org/chessground/README.md

     color: "both",        // color that can move. "white" | "black" | "both" | null
     dests: {},            // valid moves. {a2: ["a3", "a4"], b1: ["a3", "c3"]} | null
     dropOff: "revert",    // when a piece is dropped outside the board. "revert" | "trash"
+    showDests: true,      // add the move-dest class to squares
     events: {
                           // called after the move has been played
       after: function(orig, dest) {}